-A wide range of delivery options will reduce basket abandonment
+Having a wide range of delivery options will reduce basket abandonment.

 This means that customers can choose the quickest, cheapest or most convenient delivery time for them, and so are more likely to buy.

-Consumers are not afraid to share their bad fulfilment experiences
+Consumers are not afraid to speak up about bad fulfilment experiences.

 This means that you need to make sure that your fulfilment experience meets your product quality and price, as well as your brand / company reputation.

 3. Speed is imperative

 Customers want things quickly these days.

 With retailers like Argos and Amazon offering same day delivery for some products and in some locations, offering at least a next day service is essential for many customers.